 baby; sleep; wrap; wrapping; babies; swaddle; swaddling;

 Some parents choose to wrap their babies when they put them down for sleep.
 Wrapping can help babies to develop a more settled sleep pattern.
 Other parents find that wrapping is not helpful.
 Whether you choose to wrap or not is your choice.
+Stop wrapping your baby when he can roll over (usually about 4 to 6 months old).

 Some benefits of wrapping